Marak/node-raps/ReadMe.md

 ## Rules

- - Have fun.
+ 1. Have fun.
- - Make dope rap tracks that promote node.js
+ 2. Make dope rap tracks that promote and teach node.js
+ 3. All commit messages must be in the form of a rhyme
- - See rule 1.
+ 4. See rule 1.